ETdoFresh/Blog/content/post/import/2016/2016-05-07-the-beginning-of-summer-2016.md

   * Write the other 14 weeks of Honest Abe Post-Mortem
   * Perhaps even polish Honest Abe so that it can be released on Apple ios!

-I don&#8217;t know if I can fit anything else in.
-We&#8217;ll see!
+I don't know if I can fit anything else in.
+We'll see!
 Wish me luck!